alexholmes/hdfs-file-slurper/README.md

 * Subdirectories and their contents aren't currently supported
 * Source, complete and destination paths must all be in HDFS URI form, with a scheme.
-For example /tmp on the local filesystem would be `file:/tmp`, and /app in HDFS would be `hdfs:/app` (assuming you wanted to use the default NameNode and port settings defined in `core-site.xml`.
+For example /tmp on the local filesystem would be `file:/tmp`, and /app in HDFS would be `hdfs:/app` (assuming you wanted to use the default NameNode and port settings defined in `core-site.xml` - if you didn't the URI can contain the hostname and port of a different Hadoop cluster).

 ## License